Embroidermodder/Embroidermodder/embroidermodder2/docs/refman/emrm.md

 * GUI
 * electronics development

-### Basic features}
+### Basic features

-\begin{itemize}
-\item Incorporate `\#if 0` ed parts of `libembroidery.c`.
+* Incorporate `\#if 0` ed parts of `libembroidery.c`.
-\item Interpret how to write formats that have a read mode from the source code and vice versa.
+* Interpret how to write formats that have a read mode from the source code and vice versa.
-\item Document the specifics of the file formats here for embroidery machine specific formats.
+* Document the specifics of the file formats here for embroidery machine specific formats.
 Find websites and other sources that break down the binary formats we currently don't understand.
-\item Find more and better documentation of the structure of the headers for the formats we do understand.
+* Find more and better documentation of the structure of the headers for the formats we do understand.
-\end{itemize}

-### Code quality and user friendliness}
+### Code quality and user friendliness

 * Document all structs, macros and functions (will contribute directly on the web version).
 * Incorporate experimental code, improve support for language bindings.
 * Make stitch x, y into an EmbVector.

-### Documentation}
+### Documentation

 Run `sloccount` on `extern/` and `.` (and ) so we know the current scale of the project, aim to get this number low.
 Report the total as